So, you’re saving for an upcoming expense. Maybe it’s a home down payment, a new car, a vacation, or a wedding.

 A Battle Against Inflation

-At historical inflation rates of 2.7%, you will lose 11% of your purchasing power in 4 years.
+At historic inflation rates of 2.7%, you will lose 11% of your purchasing power in 4 years.

-So, where do you put this money to limit the impact on inflation, while also minimizing the risk of loss during this short time frame?
+So, where do you put this money to limit inflation’s impact while minimizing the risk of loss during this short time frame?

 This is where low-risk interest-producing assets come into play.
 By loaning your money to others, you can earn interest on your money to reduce the impact of inflation.